Visit Speyside in Scotland

 The Spey valley lies between Inverness and Elgin.
 The river Spey meanders past distilleries, castles and forests on its way to Spey Bay and the North Sea, where you may be lucky enough to spot dolphins and seals.
 The Moray Firth Wildlife Centre and Nature Reserve, 5 miles north of Fochabers, on the coast has exhibitions about dolphins and local wildlife (Tel: 01343 820339).
 Boat trips are also organised out of Buckie Harbour, to view the dolphins close up.
 Telephone the Benbola on 01542 832289.
-Trips run daily.
+Trips run daily and cost £12.50 per adult for a 2 hour trip in 2001.

 Speyside is excellent for walking.
 The Speyside Way is a well known walk that runs for 70 miles from Buckie, through to Spey Bay and then on to the village of Tomintoul, high in the Grampians, and then further on to Aviemore.
 The first section of the walk follows the Spey, where you may see ospreys fishing for salmon.
 Much of the walking is on the flat, with the occasional small hill, which makes it suitable for walkers of all abilities.
 The route is well marked and takes you through beautiful countryside and woods using footpaths, a former railway line and occasionally the road.
 Finally you climb out of the valley and up into the hills.